youssef-hany/xss_blue/README.md

 # XSS Blue

-#Project Beta created by Youssef Hany for LEGAL website testing purposes
+Project Beta created by Youssef Hany for LEGAL website testing purposes.

+Please make sure you have the appropriate permissions before use.